 The following is a breakdown of how to configure each of the built-in attributes.

 Name should be a member’s proper first and last names.
 This built-in can also be configured to include middle name, middle initial, a prefix, or a suffix.
 To edit the settings, click on “Edit Settings” next to Name.
 This is where you will be able to enable the prefix, middle name, middle initial, and suffix.
 To enable these, you will toggle to “ON” next to each item you would like to enable.

 Once Suffix and Prefix are enabled, you will add the list of prefixes and suffixes individuals will be able to choose from by typing them into the box to the right of each of these and clicking add.
-You can re-order your list of prefixes and suffixes by clicking the blue arrows on the left-hand side, or you can delete any prefixes or suffixes by clicking the delete button next to each of these on the right-hand side under the Actions heading.
+You can re-order your list of prefixes and suffixes by dragging them up or down, or you can delete any prefixes or suffixes by clicking the delete button next to each of these on the right-hand side under the Actions heading.

 Once Middle is enabled, you will be able to choose from the drop-down on the right-hand side whether you want to track middle names or middle initials in profiles.

 Contact Name is initially populated from the profile name, but can used as the member’s nickname.
 There is not a toggle to make Contact Name required because a contact name is automatically generated for each profile.
 Blank Contact Names are automatically populated with the first and last names from the built-in name attribute.
 When you click “Edit Settings” next to Contact Name, you will see the option to include prefix, middle name, and suffix when the contact name is generated by toggling those to “ON.”
 You will only be able to toggle these options to “ON” if you’ve chosen to include these elements in the name built-in described above.